"I am not my physical, transitory, illusory body,

 I am a point of fire, eternal, immortal, perfect."

 Man is a meeting point between spirit and matter.

 I like to say I use photography as a form of healing.

 My work is a process of self-understanding that develops through intimate conversations with people; conversations that employ images, text and videos.
 Through photography I am able to re-examine everything: who I am, what I think, what I feel, my education, society, religion.

-By making myself physically and emotionally vulnerable, by keeping open connection with the other, I enable people express themselves freely, and to trust me with their vulnerabilities.
+By allowing myself to be physically and emotionally vulnerable, I encourage people to entrust me with their vulnerabilities.

-Can our minds free themselves from habits they have cultivated: from unhelpful opinions, judgments, fears, attitudes and values?
+Can our minds free themselves from habits they have cultivated: from unhelpful opinions, judgments, fears, attitudes, values?
 What is real?